charlesrollin/tiny_search_engine/README.md

 ![Results](./img/results_riw.png)

 One function behaves better than the others with a MAP of 0.533: the Evolutionary Learned Scheme (#7).
-However this weight needs an extra statistic to be computed, hence building the index lasts ~ 12% longer when using it.
+However this weight needs an extra statistic to be computed, hence building the index lasts ~ 10% longer than with other weights.

 ## Appendix